Psylenceo/Chroma-Ai-v32-XY-Plots/README.md

 All tests were performed using [ComfyUI](https://github.com/Comfy-Org) on a local computer using a 4090 and 64GB running in a WSL container limited to 32GB.
 Consistent settings across all generations: Seed 1000 Steps 20 images generated @ 1024x1024

 Plots created using the [Easyuse](https://github.com/yolain/ComfyUI-Easy-Use) node pack.
+Big shoutout to [rgthree](https://github.com/rgthree/rgthree-comfy) for their awsome nodes, especially the new power puter node that helped automate directory and file naming logic within my workflow!

 ### Positive prompt used:
 > Photorealistic, 8k, ultra-detailed, full frontal body shot, beautiful white woman with amber hair standing in well